 By the time the mother of three was taken to the hospital, the bacteria had caused her to experience sepsis, the immune system’s deadly response to an infection, which caused difficulty in breathing, change in mental status, and low or no urine output.
 When sepsis worsens, it can usually lead to septic shock, making one’s blood pressure to lower, resulting in organ failure or death.

-In the past week, there has been an outpouring of support for the family in Simsbury, mourning the tragic death of the mother.
+In the past months, there has been an outpouring of support for the family in Simsbury, mourning the tragic death of the mother.
 Two separate donations pages have been set up by the Crosby family, and both raised a combined $375,000 in just 12 days.
 The funds come from thousands of friends, relatives, and strangers who struggle to understand how a young mother succumbed to sepsis, less than two weeks after giving birth.
+Fast forward to 8 months from then, the family has raised nearly $70,000!

 Through a statement, the family addressed the public thanking them for their generosity stating,